enzyme, types & classes of enzymes

 FUNCTIONS OF THE DIGESTIVE ENZYMES

-Enzymes performs the following function within the body.
+Enzymes perform the following functions within the body.
 They are

-1. Enzymes helps in breaking down proteins in food into amino acid
+1. Enzymes help in breaking down proteins in food into amino acid

-2. The help to break down fats and oil into fatty acids and glycerol
+2. They help to break down fats and oil into fatty acids and glycerol

-3. Enzymes helps to break down carbohydrates into glucose, fructose and galactose
+3. Enzymes help to break down carbohydrates into glucose, fructose and galactose

 money market